wisemen-digital/web-onboarding-codelab/index.md

 - If the user is logged in, continue to the `todos` route.

 > aside positive
-> TIP: You can use the `useAuthStore` to check if the user is logged in.
+> **LIFE PRO TIP**: You can use the `useAuthStore` to check if the user is logged in.
 If the user is not logged in, you can use the `router` to navigate to the `login` route.
 > If the user is logged in, you can use the `router` to navigate to the `todos` route.

 > aside positive
-> TIP: You can add meta fields to your routes to check if the user is allowed to access a specific route.
+> **LIFE PRO TIP**: You can add meta fields to your routes to check if the user is allowed to access a specific route.

 ```typescript
 router.beforeEach(async (to, from, next) => {